lynchee-owo/gpt3-tale-generator/README.md

-# Writing Assistant Chrome Extension
+# GPT3 Tale Generator Chrome Extension

 This is a Chrome extension that uses OpenAI's GPT-3 language model to generate personalized tales for users.
 The extension requires the user to enter their OpenAI API key to authenticate and access the GPT-3 API.